 Is 2019 the year you’ve decided to adopt a new best friend?
-There’s nothing better than adding a furry member to the family.
+There is nothing better than adding a furry member to the family.
 But with all the joys of being a new pet parent, comes a lot of responsibility.
-Are you prepared?
+From pet health and pet food, to vaccinations and training, are you prepared?
 Here are just a few things tips to making sure the transition is a successful one…for you and your pet:

 - First Step: Tags and Microchipping